tiberiualex/nextjs-blog/README.md

-# NextJS Blog
+# Next.js Blog

-NextJS blog app from this [tutorial](https://egghead.io/courses/build-a-blog-with-next-js-typescript-emotion-and-netlify-adcc).
+Next.js blog app from this [tutorial](https://egghead.io/courses/build-a-blog-with-next-js-typescript-emotion-and-netlify-adcc).
 Not much to see here, just trying out Next.

 ## Running the app